juliencol/unify/README.md

 touch .env
 echo  '.env*' >> .gitignore
 ```
-You'll need to add the api keys in that file so ask me fore the credentials on slack.
+You'll need to add the api keys in that file, ask me privately for the credentials.

 Host a local server
 ```bash